carlssonk/cicd-toolkit/docs/deploy-s3.md

 ### AWS Permissions Issues

 Verify your IAM role has the required permissions and trust policy for OIDC.

-### CloudFront Invalidation Fails

-Ensure:
-1. Distribution ID is correct
-2. IAM role has `cloudfront:CreateInvalidation` permission
-3. Distribution is in "Deployed" state

 ## Related Workflows